colin4554/stocks/README.md

 TODO:
 - anything listed in python
+- deal with companies that get added and removed form s&p
 - rss reader for edgar files (or any SEC filings)
 - make things into different scripts (initialization function when returned database is [], etc.)